tcxcx/foresta-front-end/README.md

 Special thanks to both these projects and their communities for their open-source contributions, which have enabled us to patch their technologies together using the Dietner tool.
 This fusion has allowed us to bring Bitgreen's sustainability-focused blockchain solutions together with the latest Polkadot runtime technology, providing a robust foundation for the Foresta Node.

-We are deeply grateful for the work of these projects and their contributions to the blockchain and sustainability ecosystems.
-Their innovative approaches and commitment to open-source principles have been invaluable to our project's development.

-- Thanks to the Substrate and Polkadot communities for their invaluable resources and support including Web3 foundation grants and other hackathon projects that served as reference.

-- Special thanks to the contributors and maintainers of the libraries and tools we use.
+Special thanks to the contributors and maintainers of the libraries and tools we use.